-When you’re trying to have a baby, you’ll hear countless methods and infertility choice that may help you build your family.
+When you’re trying to have a baby, you’ll hear countless methods and infertility choices that may help you build your family.
 Many women have had success with a surprising treatment option: Letrozole, a drug commonly used to treat cancer.
 These are five things you should know about Letrozole for infertility.

-Letrozole, also used under the trade name Femara, is an oral medication that functions as an aromatase inhibitor.
+Letrozole, also used under the trade name Famara (Femara), is an oral medication that functions as an aromatase inhibitor.
 This helps prevent the conversion of androgen to estrogen, effectively suppressing estrogen production.
 Women who have been diagnosed with hormone-receptor-positive, early-stage breast cancer often take the drug after surgery, chemotherapy or radiation to help reduce the risk of cancer returning.
 Because Letrozole specifically reduces estradiol levels in the body, it caught the attention of reproductive endocrinologists.

 In the simplest terms, Letrozole induces ovulation.
 As estrogen levels drop, the pituitary gland senses this decrease and secretes the follicle stimulating hormone (FSH) to increase estrogen in an attempt to maintain optimum hormonal balance.
 By generating FSH, the ovaries are stimulated to grow more follicles.
 Letrozole boosts this growth and release of eggs in women who are anovulatory, or not ovulating, and can cause superovulation in women who are already able to ovulate.
 In both cases, it increases the chances of natural conception.
 Another benefit of Letrozole for fertility?
 It improves endometrial thickness.

 Historically, Clomid has been a popular first option to try during fertility treatment, especially for women with Polycystic Ovarian Syndrome (PCOS).
-Clomid is under a class of medication called clomiphene citrate, which lasts in the body for an extended period of time and may actually have a negative effect on cervical mucus and uterine lining.
+Clomid falls in a class of medication called clomiphene citrate, which lasts in the body for an extended period of time and may actually have a negative effect on cervical mucus and uterine lining.
 Research is beginning to show that women with PCOS do not respond well to it.

 Some women also find that infertility drugs that improve ovulation may also result in anxiety, mood swings, and irritability.